Aluriak/Delaunator/README.md

 - [x] manage internal association between Vertex and associated user objects;
 - [x] write API documentation;
 - [x] write spec file;
+- [x] implement iterator on the N nearest neighbors of a vertex;
+- [x] implement iterator on the N nearest neighbors of a vertex that respect a predicat;
+- [x] implement iterator on the neighbors that are away from a max distance;
 - [ ] manage groups of vertices that moves together; [Next goal]
 - [ ] support constraints; [Next goal]
 - [ ] built in collision management; [Next goal]
 - [ ] access in constant complexity to nearer neighbour; [PoC on a branch]
 - [ ] optimize Vertex, Edge and Face containing; [One day]
 - [ ] use threads; [One day]
-- [ ] implement iterator on the N nearest neighbors of a vertex;  [In progress]
-- [ ] implement iterator on the N nearest neighbors of a vertex that respect a predicat; [In progress]
-- [ ] implement iterator on the neighbors that are away from a max distance; [In progress]
 - [ ] permit to user to choose preprocessor options by config files or other useful way;  [One day]
 - [ ] improve API documentation; [One day]
 - [ ] improve spec file; [One day]